jochasinga/gibran/README.md

 ```

 If you look into `main.go` file, you will see a very minimal scaffolding code to
 let you run the server right away.
-You may notice something is different actually:
+You may notice something is different:

 ```go